UK economy saw bounceback in summer but remains smaller

 LONDON (AP) — The British economy remained nearly 10% smaller at the end of the third quarter of the year despite posting a record summer bounceback when many of the restrictions associated with the spring lockdown were lifted.
-The reimposition of restrictions means it will likely end the year even smaller.
+The reimposition of new restrictions means it will likely end the year even smaller.

 The Office for National Statistics said Thursday that the economy grew by 15.5% in the July to September period.
 Though that was in line with market expectations, the recovery clearly eased in September, with monthly growth of only 1.1%, a clear sign that the recovery was already running out of steam before a resurgence of the coronavirus led to the economically damaging reimposition of restrictions.